RoyceLWC/DiscordBot/README.md

 # Royce's Bot
-## A Discord Bot created by Royce C.
+## A Discord Bot created by myself.
 - Includes cogs with their corresponding commands to support your Discord server.

 # Changelog - Royce's Discord Bot